-The Grand Hotel Zermatterhof is in the heart of Zermatt, forming a distinctive silhouette that rises out of the Alpine buildings around it.
+The Grand Hotel Zermatterhof is in the heart of Zermatt, forming a distinctive silhouette among the surrounding Alpine buildings.

 The views from the hotel are excellent in all directions, as mountains shape the horizon everywhere you turn, dominated by the familiar tooth of the Matterhorn.